moliver28/research-handbook/content/job-families/engineering/development/management/senior-manager.md

 - Scores range from 1 (no examples of this behavior) to 5 (strong and frequent examples of this behavior)
 - Span of control and Sphere of influence sections have required minimums
+- Competencies have weighted percentages in the top right corner of each section to allow equitability in Senior Managers who have different strengths.
+These percentages are meant to indicate the weight each section has on the overall score and cannot be used as a career development indicator.
 - While demonstrating competencies at level 3 is acceptable, exceptional candidates should consistently aim to perform at levels 4 and 5, showcasing strong and frequent application of skills
 - Use this rubric loosely to allow for nuances, and as a career development discussion starter
 - Consider organizational readiness to accommodate a new SEM, and seek out other opportunities within the organization that might have these capabilities